 Welcome to UC Berkeley!
 As noted in your acceptance letter, you have been admitted to the College of Letter and Science and not to a specific major.
 Social Welfare is considered one of the College’s “high-demand” majors, meaning that there are restrictions on the number of students that can be declared each academic year.
 Our department is able to accept 20 qualified transfer students each term.
 In order to best position yourself to declare Social Welfare as your major, it’s important that you complete the following steps as soon as possible:

 - Review the major requirements and complete the 2-year program plan.
 A sample plan is provided and you may use that as a template for your own, submitting an exact replica if you’d like.
 This step is requested by the department to ensure that students are aware of the requirements; it is not a binding contract and you are welcome to make changes at a later time.

 - Complete the “Petition to Declare e-Form.”
 You will upload your 2-year program plan as well as unofficial transcripts.

-The petition queue will be open until Wednesday, August 26 and students will be notified of their status no later than Friday, August 28.
+The petition queue is reviewed on a first come, first served basis, and will be open until Friday, July 31st and students will be notified of their status no later than Friday, August 7th.

 Please note that transfer students must have completed all prerequisites for the major prior to arrival and declare the major during their first semester at Berkeley.
 Priority is given to those students who were admitted with intent to declare the social welfare major.
 If space is available, students who are wishing to make a switch from another department will be considered.
 Please read the information on “High-demand Majors” found on the L&S website.
 As noted, it is highly recommended that you spend some time researching a non-restricted major as an back-up and have an alternative program plan in mind.